jch254/docker-node-terraform-aws/README.md

 [![Dockerhub badge](http://dockeri.co/image/jch254/docker-node-terraform-aws)](https://hub.docker.com/r/jch254/docker-node-terraform-aws)

-Docker-powered build/deployment environment for React projects on AWS.
-This Docker image is intended for use with [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines).
+Docker-powered build/deployment environment for projects on AWS.
+This Docker image is intended for use with [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) and [AWS CodeBuild](https://aws.amazon.com/codebuild).

-This image is based on node:7-alpine and has Terraform 0.9.6, the AWS CLI and Yarn installed.
+This image is based on node:8-alpine and has Terraform 0.9.6, the AWS CLI and Yarn installed (see Dockerfile for all other installed utilities).

 See [serverless-node-dynamodb-ui](https://github.com/jch254/serverless-node-dynamodb-ui) for an example of this image in action.